Volunteer for Charity

 Why did you decide to become a volunteer at CancerCare?

-My son had stage 3 cancer over 20 years ago and his treatment, that should have taken six months, took over a year.
-CancerCare was a big cushion for me giving me counselling and aromatherapy which helped me get my head round it.
-So, when I realised I could give something back I was delighted.
-I love being a volunteer receptionist and the icing on the cake is that my son and his wife had a baby girl 14 months ago.
-Because of his treatment he was told he probably wouldn’t have children.
-It just goes to show we should never give up.
+My son had stage three cancer over 20 years ago, and his treatment - which should have taken six months - took over a year.
+CancerCare was a huge support for me, providing counselling and aromatherapy that helped me get my head around it all.
+So, when I realised I could give something back, I was delighted.

 What do you enjoy about volunteering at CancerCare?